hafslundnett/hdd-style/styleguide/lib/buttons.md

 ## Action button
 `hdd-button`.`has-icon`

-Action buttons are for prompting a user action that will affect another part.
+Action buttons are specially designed for the user to take an action that will affect something else.

 ```action-button.html
 <button class="hdd-button has-icon-left"><i class="fal fa-arrow-left"></i> Back</button>